VoronDesign/VoronUsers/printer_mods/4k0b/StealthburnerDragonPiezoProbing/README.md

 ![Modification](Images/Modification.png)

 The modified piezo ring is placed on "washer.stl" and assembled as shown below.
+I filed all mating surfaces to make sure they are flat.
+When we bend the disc tightening the screws, it could break.
 The wire can be knotted to make a cable strain relief.

 ![Assembly](Images/Assembly.png)